Serigraph (unframed/no mat)

 Lily, one of my cats, inspired this print.
 She has large, expressive eyes – but somehow, she also ended up with wings and fishtail fins once I started creating the image!
 The tails wanted to dance across the paper until there were eight to add to Lily’s.
 I don’t know which life she is on, but I hope she spends a lot longer as part of our family.

 Printed on white Rives BFK paper, this screen print (serigraph) image is 11×14 inches portrait format and is hand pulled and signed by the artist.
 It is a limited edition of three prints.
 I chose a palette of colors, including a vibrant aqua, to make the print feel whimsical and fun.
 It’s fitting that one of the prints hangs in the bedroom where Lily enjoys afternoon naps.
-This print fits a standard 11×14 opening mat in a 16×20 frame.
-This is sold as print only (no mat, no frame).

 Open to Interpretation